runedaily/runedaily.github.io/README.md

 * Saves what you checked off in the right column across visits in your browser's localStorage
 * Drag and drop reordering (on desktop) that's saved so you can move the stuff you find more important to the top
 * Links in nav to "more resources" that might be useful for gameplay information
-* Makes profit calculations in "realtime" with data from runescape GE API
+* Makes profit calculations in "realtime" with data from [runescape.wiki GE API](https://runescape.wiki/w/User:Gaz_Lloyd/using_gemw#Exchange_API)
-* Tooltips on items showing price and trend info
+* Tooltips on items showing more info
 * Allows hiding of tasks and sections and saves preference in localStorage

 ## Requests